 - Phase correction coated: (PC) only used on roof prism binoculars, not needed on Porro prisms binoculars.

 The best practice is to be sure the diameter of the exit pupil is equal to or larger than the eye pupil.
-Pupil dilation varies depending on the light conditions, somewhere around 3mm in diameter in bright light to 7mm in low light.
+This is because pupil dilation varies depending on the light conditions, somewhere around 3mm in diameter in bright light to 7mm in low light.

 In bright conditions, if the binocular’s exit pupil is 3mm or larger, the image viewed will be easy to see and as bright as when viewed with the naked eye.
-In low light conditions, if the binocular’s exit pupil is smaller than your eye’s pupil, the image will be dimmer.
+Conversely, if the binocular’s exit pupil is smaller than your eye’s pupil, the image will be dimmer in low light conditions.

 The larger the exit pupil diameter, the more light that’s able to pass through and be available to the eye.
-In the examples below, you’ll see that a larger exit pupil performs better in low light viewing conditions such as under a dim forest canopy, at twilight or stargazing at night.
+In the examples below, you’ll see that a larger exit pupil performs better in low-light viewing conditions, such as under a shaded forest canopy, at twilight, or stargazing at night.